SimulPiscator/AirSane/README.md

 shown with this icon in 'Printers and Scanners'.
 This seems to be a bug in macOS.

 ### Mopria client on Android
-Until version 1.2.8 of the Mopria client, AirSane scanners would be detected and were available to scan.
-Since version 1.2.8, AirSane scanners are no longer displayed.
-It is still possible to use an AirSane scanner by manually entering address and port of the AirSane server (e.g., 10.0.1.5:8090).
-If you have multiple scanners attached to a single server, only the first one will be seen by the Mopria client.
+As of version 1.3.7, the Mopria Scan App will display all AirSane scanners and display them with name and icon.
+After choosing scan options, you will be able to scan to your android device.

 ## Installation
 ### Packages for Synology NAS